vmr093/HP-Memory-Game/README.md

 ### How to Play
 + link: https://vmr093.github.io/HarryPotter-Memory-Game/

 + The user will have limited time to flip the cards.
 When there isn't a match, the cards will unflip and the matched sets will stay flipped.
-If the user does not match all the cards by the time the timer is up, they will have to resart the game.
+If the user does not match all the cards by the time the lives are up, they will have to resart the game.

 ### Attributes
 + MDN